yesusbc/FittingRoom-With-AI/README.md

 # FittingRoom-with-AI

-Tool to try on different t-shirts, using pose estimation with the OpenVINO toolkit
+Tool to *try on different t-shirts*, using pose estimation with the *OpenVINO toolkit*

-This project was made for the Intel® Edge AI Scholarship Foundation Course Nanodegree Program.
+This project was made for the _Intel® Edge AI Scholarship_ Foundation Course Nanodegree Program.

 ## Getting Started